pubky/mainline/mainline-next/docs/roadmap.md

 ## 2. IPv4 Censorship-Resistance Hardening

-Estimated effort: 4-8 engineer-weeks.
-This stage has higher research and adversarial-testing uncertainty.

 Harden routing admission and eviction, prefer stable responsive nodes, enforce IP and prefix diversity, detect suspicious concentration, and adapt publication breadth when the closest set looks unsafe.
 Expose the supporting evidence,